revgrid/revgrid/etc/revgrid.api.md

     constructor(container: string | HTMLElement | undefined, adapterSetConfig: AdapterSetConfig, options?: Revgrid.Options);
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration abortEditing(): boolean;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
+    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
+    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
+    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
+    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
+    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
+    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters get activeColumnCount(): number;
     // (undocumented)
     get activeColumns(): readonly Column[];
     // (undocumented)